 The devil has it

-But devil may have it because we wrapped up the audiophile session, Ricardo Polónia suggested we try a fusion track by Fourplay (Cherry Records), featuring the renowned guitarist Lee Ritenour, bassist Nathan East, keyboardist Bob James, and the phenomenal drummer Harvey Mason
+But devil may have it because before we wrapped up the audiophile session, Ricardo Polónia suggested we try a fusion track by Fourplay (Cherry Records), featuring the renowned guitarist Lee Ritenour, bassist Nathan East, keyboardist Bob James, and the phenomenal drummer Harvey Mason

 Final thoughts